 Many deer personalities have strong religious convictions, and spend a great deal of time in the company of like-minded individuals.
 Deer are also habitual people-watchers and enjoy nothing better than quietly ruminating while the world goes by.
 The outdoors is where they feel most comfortable and they are drawn to the freedom of wide open spaces where their graceful movements and love for music can express themselves.

 When it comes to work, deer are not known for their stability - repeatedly switching jobs while trying to find the perfect career.
 In part, this is because most bosses tend to be larger, predatory animal personalities, and proximity to lions, warthogs and bears make the deer nervous.
 Consequently, the deer will feel most at home as a member of a large team.

 Extremely shy and wary, most deer spend their time in small herds, constantly surveying their surroundings as they nervously browse on grass and shrubs.

-Male deer sport antlers ranging in size from inch-long stubs to handsome, multi-branched displays.
-Interestingly enough, reindeer are the only species of deer in which the female also has antlers.
+Male deer sport antlers ranging in size from inch-long stubs to handsome, multi-branched displays and, interestingly enough, reindeer are the only species of deer in which the female also has antlers.

 Deer populations in North America are making a comeback.
-Because of the good press provided by the movie Bambi, communities are loathe to cull their numbers, and in many western states they have become significant pests and health hazards.
+Because of the positive press provided by the movie Bambi, communities are loath to cull their numbers, and in many western states they have become significant pests and health hazards.
 Belying their large populations, there are fewer than fifty species of deer left in the world, with the majority found in Asia and South America.